Depression Signs and Symptoms

 Low mood and depression can affect your daily routine because you may be staying up late and not sleeping very well, for instance, or you may be skipping meals because you don’t feel like eating.
 But straying from your usual routine make you feel worse, so try to stick to your normal meal and bed times whenever possible.

 Try to be positive

 If your mood is low, you’ll probably see everything in a negative light.
 But thinking more positively may help you to see your situation from a more constructive viewpoint.
 Surround yourself whenever possible with people who have a positive outlook, and try to notice the things that go well, rather than the things that go badly.
 Even if you’re a born pessimist, you can learn to be more positive.
 For example, at the end of every day make a list of three positive things that happened or three things you’re grateful for.

 Soak up some sunlight

-Some people find they feel more depressed during the winter months than in the summer, which experts believe is caused by a lack of sunlight.
+Some people find they feel more depressed during the winter months than in the summer, which experts believe is caused by a lack of sunlight (read our guide to seasonal affective disorder to learn more about this).
 So during the winter, get outdoors as often as possible in the daytime, especially during a bright, crisp day.